WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   3. noun(INFORMAL·NORTH AMERICAN): a person's buttocks. （非正式·北美）一个人的臀部。

+- bureaucrat

+  1. noun: an official in a government department, in particular one perceived as being concerned with procedural correctness at the expense of people's needs.

+     _"the unemployed will be dealt with not by faceless bureaucrats but by individuals"_

 - burp

   1. verb(INFORMAL): noisily release air from the stomach through the mouth; belch.